article · Certification difficulty & pass rates

 Bottom line: Cloud+ is a cloud-operations decision, not a pass-rate bet

 The bottom line is simple: do not choose or avoid Cloud+ because a page gives you a comforting pass-rate number.
-RoleMath does not have a sourceable official CompTIA Cloud+ candidate pass-rate percentage, and the 2026-07-05 live page fetch failed in this environment.
+RoleMath does not have a sourceable official CompTIA Cloud+ candidate pass-rate percentage; our read of the official page on 2026-07-20 confirms a published passing score of 750 on a 100-900 scale but no candidate pass-rate percentage.

 Frequently asked questions